-1.5 To foster harmonious labour relations, the LD continued to adopt a proactive and pragmatic approach in helping employers and employees resolve their disagreements through communication and mutual understanding.
-In 2019, we handled a total of 76 labour disputes and 13 755 claims.
+1.6 To foster harmonious labour relations, the LD continued to adopt a proactive and pragmatic approach in helping employers and employees resolve their disagreements through communication and mutual understanding.
+In 2020, we handled a total of 85 labour disputes and 10 991 claims.
 Over 70% of cases with conciliation service rendered were resolved.
 The average waiting time for conciliation meetings was 2.4 weeks in the year.

-Stepping up Enforcement against Wage Offences
+Sustaining Vigorous Enforcement against Wage Offences

-- In 2019, the LD sustained its all-out efforts to combat wage offences, including breaches of the Statutory Minimum Wage provisions.
+- 1.7 In 2020, the LD sustained its all-out efforts to combat wage offences, including breaches of the Statutory Minimum Wage provisions.
 Territory-wide inspection campaigns targeted at offence-prone trades were launched by labour inspectors.
 Apart from proactive inspections to check compliance, we widely publicised our complaint hotline (2815 2200) and collected intelligence on non-payment of wages in various industries through an early warning system in collaboration with trade unions.
-We conducted prompt investigation into suspected wage offences so as to facilitate speedy prosecution. - 1.7 We continued to step up the prosecution against employers and responsible individuals of companies for wage offences.
+We conducted prompt investigation into suspected wage offences so as to facilitate speedy prosecution. - 1.8 We continued to take out prosecution against employers and responsible individuals of companies for wage offences.
 We also strengthened our educational and promotional efforts to remind employers of their statutory obligation to pay wages on time and to encourage employees to lodge claims promptly and come forward as prosecution witnesses.